Web Experiences

 Visual Updates

-Some of the visual changes you will notice will be regarding how we render the bot image and the conversation bubbles, as shown below.
+Some of the visual changes you will notice will be regarding how we render the bot image (no grey outline) and the conversation bubbles, as shown below.

 Changes to branding customization